Bryant Haliday: Horror films

 By the 1960s, Halliday was wealthy enough to look on acting as a hobby, and was able to satisfy his interest in horror films by traveling to England to appear in Lindsay Shonteff's Devil Doll (1964) and Curse of Simba (1964).
 He would later return to England to appear in The Projected Man (1966) and Tower of Evil (1971).
 All were produced by his friend and fellow New Yorker Richard Gordon.

+Personal life

+According to Cyrus Harvey Jr.'s wife Rebecca, Haliday was "gay and Catholic".

 Later life and death

 By the mid–1970s, Haliday was semi-retired and living in France, where he spent the last few years of his life producing and appearing in French television and theatre roles.
 He died in Paris in 1996.